 Frequently Asked Questions

 We apply essentially the same guidelines to 2106 expenses as does the federal government.
-Expenses must be carried forward to Schedule A, but without regard to the 2% AGI factor.
+Expenses must be carried forward to Schedule A, reduced by the 2% AGI floor.
 We allow the deduction of Employee Business Expenses as reportable on the taxpayer's form 2106, subject to audit and approval by the Income Tax Division.

 The difference between the "issue price" and the "market price at exercise" is taxable when the stock option is exercised.